TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 Review
 ========

- permutation of the contig order that has the correct homozygous/heterozygous SNP ratio distribution.
+So, we are looking for the permutation of the contig order that has the correct homozygous/heterozygous SNP ratio distribution.
 Permutations with distributions close to the expected, are likely be ordered in an arrangement close to the correct.

 The main questions we should ask are:

 **'How well does the algorithm work?'**